piebro/js-map-generator/README.md

 ## todo

 add favicon

-save svg feature
+save svg with the right pan and zoom

-<https://github.com/ariutta/svg-pan-zoom#how-to-use> after pan and zoom save pan and zoom in textarea and in url
+save map file name in settings and check for it locally otherwise pop up and ask for it.
+Maybe with link?